brother-nico/WriterStick/README.md

 Once the OS is flashed to the microSD card, eject it, then insert it into your Raspberry Pi device.
 (This guide presumes you have a monitor, mouse, and keyboard connected for setup.
 They won't be required if you leave it running somewhere and remote access in with another device, like a laptop.)

 Start it up, then follow the steps to set up the OS.
+Be sure to connect to the internet while doing so.

 ## Step 2: Enable Raspberry Pi Connect